JaggedGem/virus-total-antivirus/README.md

 # Automatic Virus Detection and Cleanup

-This Python project automates the detection of new files in the Downloads and Desktop folders, leveraging VirusTotal's V3 API to check for potential viruses.
+This Python project automates the detection of new files in the specified folders, leveraging VirusTotal's V3 API to check for potential viruses.
 When a new file is detected and a virus is found, a pop-up window displays the file name, the number of detections out of the total number of scanners, and provides options to either delete the file or leave it.

 ## Features

-- Monitors the Downloads and Desktop folders for new files.
+- Monitors the selected folders for new files.
 - Utilizes VirusTotal's V3 API for virus scanning.
 - Presents a pop-up window upon virus detection, showing file information.
 - Allows users to choose whether to delete or keep the infected file.